twbs/bootstrap/README.md

 And constructed with the following guidelines:

-* Breaking backwards compatibility bumps the major
+- **Breaking backwards compatibility **bumps the major** while resetting minor and patch
-* New additions without breaking backwards compatibility bumps the minor
+- New additions without breaking backwards compatibility **bumps the minor** while resetting the patch
-* Bug fixes and misc changes bump the patch
+- Bug fixes and misc changes **bumps only the patch**

 For more information on SemVer, please visit <http://semver.org/>.